 The company rents a cottage from A M G Darby, a governor, at an annual rental of £8,100 (31 March 2016 - £8,100) which has been verified by an independant valuer.
-Total rents paid to Mr Darby during the year were £8,100.
-The company also leases other land belonging to A Darby and M G Darby during the year at a nil rent.
+Total rents paid to A M G Darby during the year were £8,100.
+The company also leases other land belonging to A M Darby and M G Darby during the year at a nil rent.
 Any work done by A M G Darby's farm on behalf of the trust was paid for at cost.

-A M G Darby bought 5.57 hectares of standing hay from the Trust at £125 per hectare.
-(Other purchasers paid £75 per hectare).
 Two of A M G Darby's employees carried out administration work on behalf of the Trust equating to half a day per week between them.
 The Trust made no payment for this.